Loaded Choccy Muffins

 These muffins use vegetables like zucchini, carrot, and spinach blended smoothly into the batter, alongside banana, maple syrup, and cacao.
 They’re soft, moist, and nutrient-dense – offering fibre, healthy fats, and antioxidants – while still tasting like a classic chocolate muffin.

-And if you want to make these even more nutrient-dense, you can add a serve organ powder to the dry ingredients in step 3.
+And if you want to make these even more nutrient-dense, you can add a serve organ powder to the dry ingredients.
 We use this one (code BOOBTOFOOD).

 We still recommend continuing to offer vegetables in their whole form at other meals.
 This kind of baking can sit alongside ongoing exposure, helping support nourishment without pressure.